zuhayrl/Guide2_CSC2004Z/README.md

 ## Reading from a Text File

 To read from a text file you will need to use a method that allows you to take the text file contents as an input.
-There are multiple ways to do this, however, I highly recommend BufferedReader and FileReader.
+There are multiple ways to do this, however, I highly recommend `BufferedReader` and `FileReader`.
 These work together.

-To use these you will need to import them from the java.io library.
+To use these you will need to import them from the `java.io` library.
 As mentioned before you can either import the entire library or just the methods you need.
 Here is an example of importing the whole library:

 ```java
 import java.io.*;